webplatform/docs/svg/tutorials/smarter_svg_overview/index.md

 [[Image:svg_overview_eyeball_eyelid.png]]

-To make the shape behave as a clipping path, place a '''clipPath''' around the '''path'''.
+To make the shape behave as a clipping path, place a '''clipPath''' tag around the '''path'''.
 You will actually need to use this shape again, so it is best to '''use''' a reference to it:

 <syntaxhighlight lang="xml">
 <clipPath id="clipEyelid">